appnexus/schema-tool/readme.md

 ```

-It should be pretty self explanatory except for the revision db and the history table.
+It should be pretty self-explanatory except for the revision db and the history table.
 This is
 where the tool is going to keep track of what alters have been ran.
 Feel free to choose whatever
 names you like.
 Do know that the tool will take care of creating and DB and table.